-You know we love a DIY wall treatment just as much as the next blogger, but I think we have a new favorite: the thick framing that we added to our bathroom.
-And it almost didn’t happen – which is so crazy when we think back on it because we both agree that it’s one of the best decisions we made throughout this entire room makeover.
+We love a DIY wall molding just as much as the next blogger, but I think we have a new favorite: the thick framing that we added to our bathroom.
+And it almost didn’t happen!
 And it was one of the smaller costing line items compared to a lot of other updates we did in there (gotta love when that happens!).
 We still have some finishing touches to put on the room before we’re ready to “reveal” it fully (like a bathroom door would be nice – and we’re also going to share a full budget breakdown in that big “after” post) but I know that many of you are eager to hear about this particular project, so let’s dive in.

 Oh, and the good news is that as long as you’re comfortable with a miter saw and a nail gun, it’s not nearly as complicated as it looks.